-At this retreat we will be maintaining noble silence except for the times we are practicing Insight Dialogue This retreat is for people who have experienced at least two, week-long meditation retreats.
+At this retreat, we will be maintaining noble silence except for the times we are practicing Insight Dialogue.
+This retreat is for people who have experienced at least two, week-long meditation retreats.
 It is designed for those sharing an intention to meet great life disruptions with Dhamma practice in their own lives.
 You may self-assess on this, but examples of life disruptions could include a diagnosis of terminal disease, the unexpected, untimely death of a loved one, severe chronic pain, or another very significant life challenge.
-Please do not register for this retreat unless you believe it fits your life circumstance, you feel called to its purpose, and feel capable of participating skillfully.
-While this retreat is designed to invite difficult experience into direct contact with the wisdom and compassion of the Buddhadhamma, this retreat cannot and will not provide the resources and support of a formal therapeutic relationship.
+Please do not register for this retreat unless you believe it fits your life circumstance, you feel called to its purpose, and feel capable of participating fully.
+While this retreat is designed to invite difficult experiences into direct contact with the wisdom and compassion of the Buddhadhamma, this retreat cannot and will not provide the resources and support of a formal therapeutic relationship.
 Therefore, it is not designed for individuals currently overwhelmed by crisis.
 We ask each of you to reflect upon your individual resources, resilience, and readiness for genuine confrontation with the acute and chronic challenges in your actual life.
-Before registering for this retreat, ensure that you can access your therapist or personal support person, or group as needed during or after this retreat.
+Before registering for this retreat, ensure that you can access your therapist, personal support person, or group as needed during or after this retreat.